-St George's Day: Who was England's patron saint?
+St George's Day: Who was England's patron saint? - CBBC Newsround

 England, Scotland, Wales and Ireland all have their own patron saints.

-St George isn't only the patron saint for England.
+St George isn't just the patron saint for England.
 He also holds this position for Aragon, Catalonia, Georgia, Lithuania, Palestine, Portugal, Germany, Greece, Moscow, Istanbul, Genoa and Venice (second to Saint Mark).

-The flag of Saint George - a red cross on a white background - is the flag for England and is incorporated into the Union Jack (the UK's flag).
+The flag of Saint George - a red cross on a white background - is the flag for England and is incorporated into the Union Flag (the UK's flag).

-Very little is actually known about George himself (!) and there's a lot of stories about him that are full of myth and legend.
+Very little is actually known about George and there's a lot of stories about him that are full of myth and legend.

 It is believed he was born in a place called called Cappadocia - an area which is now in Turkey - and he lived during the 3rd Century.

-His parents were Christian and, after his father died, his mother took George to live in an area called Palestine in the Middle East, where she was originally from.
+His parents were Christian and, after his father died, his mother took George to live in the Middle East, where she was originally from.

-George became a Roman soldier and protested against how Rome treated Christian people badly.
+George became a Roman soldier but protested against the way Rome treated Christian people badly.

 He was put in prison and tortured because of this, but he refused to turn away from his religious faith.
 He was eventually executed.